-Wastewater Data Modelling: Instantaneous reproduction number (Rt): The instantaneous reproduction number (Rt) represents the average number of secondary cases that will arise per primary infectious case.
-The effective reproduction (Reff) number can be measured as either the instantaneous reproduction number (Rt), which measures transmission at a specific point in time; or the case reproductive number, which measures transmission for a specific cohort of individuals.
-The models described measure the instantaneous reproduction number (Rt).
-In general terms, an Rt above 1 would typically indicate an increasing number of infections in the population.
+Wastewater Data Modelling: Instantaneous reproduction number (R\t): The instantaneous reproduction number ( $R_t$ ) represents the average number of secondary cases that will arise per primary infectious case.
+In general terms, an $R_t$ above 1 would typically indicate an increasing number of infections in the population.
 The instantaneous reproduction number is calculated using a semi-mechanistic model that is fitted to (i) case numbers and (ii) wastewater quantitation, and incorporates information about shedding rates, infection generation times, and case ascertainment.
-Instantaneous reproduction number is estimated take into account any delays in self-reporting of cases.
+Instantaneous reproduction number is estimated take into account any delays and omissions in self-reporting of cases.
 It should be noted that there is uncertainty in this measure, which is denoted with the 95% credible intervals.